Documentation

 @[irreducible]

-The left Grundy value of a game is recursively defined as the minimum excluded value (the infimum of the complement) of the left Grundy values of its left options.
+The left or right Grundy value of a game is recursively defined as the minimum excluded value (the infimum of the complement) of the left or right Grundy values of its left or right options.

 This is an auxiliary definition for reasoning about games not yet known to be impartial.
 Use Impartial.grundy for an impartial game.